 A variety of studies were conducted in the 1920s; some supported the canal plan and others the dam.
 Lobbying was fierce, as supporters of the two proposals sought to win members of Congress to their sides.
 There were public events — pro-canal or pro-dam rallies — and quieter behind-the-scenes lobbying.
 The Bureau of Reclamation, envisioning success with Hoover Dam, was partial to big irrigation projects.
 O’Sullivan personally lobbied Arthur Powell Davis, the Commissioner of Reclamation, to support the dam.
-Senators Wesley Jones and Clarence Dill of Washington persuaded President Hoover in 1929 to support a $600,000 study of Columbia River by the Corps of Engineers.
+Senators Wesley Jones and Clarence Dill of Washington persuaded President Hoover in 1929 to support a $600,000 study of Columbia River hydropower potential by the Corps of Engineers.
 The study by Major John S. Butler of the Seattle district of the Corps, completed in 1932, recommended a series of 10 dams on the river, including one at Grand Coulee and others in British Columbia.
 Called the “308 Report” for the number assigned to it by the House of Representatives, it supported a dam over a canal to provide irrigation water.
 The pumpers were pleased.

 Roosevelt was elected president the same year the 308 Report was issued, and with the nation reeling from the Depression dams on the Columbia offered promise of employment as well as hydropower and irrigation.
 Roosevelt initially balked at the $450 million cost estimate for Grand Coulee (it was more than the Panama Canal, he argued, and would produce more power and potentially irrigate more than was needed at the time).
 But he had promised Dill before the election that he would build it if he won.
 Western support was critical to his victory, and now Dill — one of those supporters — pressed the president to follow through.
 Roosevelt responded that he would support a low dam — 150 feet tall from bedrock instead of 550 feet as proposed — that could be raised later, if necessary.
 Dill, shocked, countered with a proposal for $100 million; Roosevelt compromised at $63 million, and that was the deal.
 So construction began in 1933 on a low dam with a foundation large enough to eventually support a high dam.
 By 1935, the plans were upgraded and the high dam was under construction.

 Roosevelt, a master politician, had found a way to mollify critics who said the dam would be too big and too expensive by beginning construction with a modest amount of money on a comparatively modest structure.
 The power generated by a high dam, eight times more than the low dam, would be used, he believed.
 Importantly, net revenues from power sales also would repay the cost of the project, and thus the $63 million was an allotment for a federal project, and it was understood the amount would be repaid.
 Roosevelt’s New Deal policies supported the concept of multiple purposes dams — dams that generate power and also provide water for irrigation, recreation and flood control.
-A low dam for power only did not fit the paradigm, but the high dam at Grand Coulee did.
+A low dam built solely for power did not fit the paradigm, but a multi-purpose high dam at Grand Coulee did.

 Washington Governor Clarence Martin supported the high dam, and he reluctantly agreed that it should be a federal project, even though supporters like Woods and his Republican colleagues choked on the idea of a Democratic administration taking over “their” dam as a federal project.
 The Washington State Columbia Basin Commission, created for the purpose of directing state construction of the dam, whether a low dam or high dam, acquiesced to the federal takeover after finding itself hamstrung with state law requirements for such an undertaking and its own infighting.
 Woods objected to the federal takeover, too, but he had to accept the inevitable.
 After negotiating with the Department of the Interior the commission agreed to federal construction while salvaging consultation rights and permission to keep commission representatives at the construction site.